tomasnorre/dk-tomasnorre-blog/source/_posts/wifi-on-arch-linux.md

 categories: [linux]
 ---

-This is a short intro on how to setup Wifi on Arch Linux.
+This is a short intro on how to set up Wi-Fi on Arch Linux.

 In your cli you need to run the `iwctl`